Flu Season Off to Worst Start in 13 Years

 close up of vaccination in arm

-And just as flu season was getting underway, RSV cases jumped.
-RSV is another seasonal virus that also tends to spread in the fall and winter months.
-Anyone can get RSV and most kids are infected by the age of 2, but research suggests that COVID precautions over the past few years have led to an “immunity gap”— an increase in vulnerable new babies and reduced immunity from lack of exposure to the virus.
+And just as flu season gets underway, there is a third virus to consider: RSV.
+Respiratory syncytial virus (RSV) also tends to spread in the fall and winter months.
+Anyone can get it and most kids are infected by the age of 2.

 Like flu, most people with RSV recover within a couple weeks.
-But for some people, the infection can be more serious and lead to complications.
-While there is no vaccine yet to prevent RSV, there are vaccines to help protect against the flu—and COVID.
+But for some people, these infections can be more serious and lead to complications—or even death.

 And for people older than 65, high-dose flu vaccines are recommended.
 These high-dose shots can help older people develop a stronger immune response against the flu.